contractlevel/yield/research/Stablecoins.md

 Emerging Questions during research:

 - What if we deposit to DEX LPs?
 Some are "AAVE boosted" --- seemingly lower APY % than AAVE, needs investigation
 - What about the newer EVM chains?
-Some are CCIP connected + instituational usage is already there
+Some are CCIP connected + institutional usage is already there
+- There are additional Chain-specific DEXs, with substantially bigger pools for USDC/USDT.
+Consider making own DEX Aggregator for such cases, or search for established ones. (eg Blackhole on AVAX with 24M USDC/USDT pool `0x859592a4a469610e573f96ef87a0e5565f9a94c8`, Aerodrome on BASE with 2.7M `0xa41bc0affba7fd420d186b84899d7ab2ac57fcd1`)

 ## Fundamental Limitations & Risks